CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

    > Intune will contact the device and tell it to synchronize all policies.
 This may take up to 5 minutes.

 ### Task 4: Install an app from the Company Portal Website

+In this task you will sign in as Aaron Nicholls and install the Windows App from the Company Portal website.

    > **Note**: It can take several minutes for the app to appear in the Company Portal Website.
 If the app does not appear, wait a few minutes and then refresh the page.
 If the app still does not appear, verify that you have assigned the app to the correct group and that the device is a member of the group.
 (This could take up to 30 minutes.)